jquery/learn.jquery.com/page/jquery-ui/environments/bower.md

 This code successfully builds our accordion widget, but it also includes the entirety of jQuery UI when we only need the accordion widget.
 Since there's a lot more than an accordion widget in jQuery UI, this forces the user to download far more than they need.

-Because Bower also downloaded jQuery UI's individual source files, we can use alternatively use them to send the user just the accordion widget and its dependencies.
+Because Bower also downloaded jQuery UI's individual source files, we can alternatively use them to send the user just the accordion widget and its dependencies.
 The following example builds the same accordion widget taking this approach.

 ```
 <!doctype html>
 <html lang="en">
 <head>
 	<meta charset="utf-8">
+	<title>jQuery Projects</title>
 	<link rel="stylesheet" href="bower_components/jquery-ui/themes/base/core.css">
 	<link rel="stylesheet" href="bower_components/jquery-ui/themes/base/theme.css">
 	<link rel="stylesheet" href="bower_components/jquery-ui/themes/base/accordion.css">